inkapp/ink-v1-core/README.md

-# lasdasadf-v1
+# ink
-the official code for LASDASADF, the wallet flexing network
+code for ink, the decentralized social network.